Realizing universal quantum gates with topological bases in quantum-simulated superconducting chains: Introduction

-\textit{Introduction---}In exploration of symmetry-protected topological phases, more and more attention has been drawn to theoretical and experimental studies of topological superconducting wires in the symmetry class DIII~\cite{DIII-I,DIII-II,DIII-III,DIII-IV,ZhaoWang-MF,DIII-V,DIII-VI} .
-In contrast to the Kitaev model in the class D with one Majorana zero mode (MZM) at each end and two-fold degenerate ground states in its $\mathbb{Z} _{2}^{(1)}$ topological phase \cite{Kitaev}, the DIII superconductor wire in the $\mathbb{Z}_{2}^{(2)}$ topological phase protected by the time-reversal symmetry (TRS) has a Kramers doublet of MZMs at each end and four-fold degenerate ground states \cite{ZhaoWang}.
-Moreover, the DIII superconductor wire may exhibit an impactful response to an effective magnetic field and long-range spin-correlation at the two ends with the fixed fermionic parity, which can be utilized to realize universal quantum operations of topological qubits \cite{ZhaoWang-MF,DIII-V,DIII-II}.
-Although being studied theoretically, still the one-dimensional TRS protected $\mathbb{Z}_{2}$ topological phase has not been tested experimentally so far.
+Topological band theory has become the focus of recent research due to its significant importance in fundamental physics and potential applications in novel devices \cite{HasanRMP2010,QiZhangRMP2011,BernevigBook}.
+In each spatial dimension, topological insulators and topological superconductors can well be classified in terms of the presence or absence of time-reversal symmetry (TRS) and particle-hole symmetry \cite{Schnyder-Classification,Kitaev-Classification}.
+Typical examples include the integer quantum Hall effect \cite{KlitzingPRL1980} belonging to the A class of 2D and the Kitaev chain belonging to the D class of 1D \cite{Kitaev}.
+Among the various symmetry-protected topological phases, increasing research interests have been drawn to the theoretical and experimental studies of 1D topological superconducting wires in the symmetry class DIII~\cite{DIII-I,DIII-II,DIII-III,DIII-IV,ZhaoWang-MF,DIII-V,DIII-VI}.
+In contrast to the Kitaev chain in the class D with one Majorana zero mode (MZM) at each end and two-fold degenerate ground states in its $\mathbb{Z} _{2}$ topological phase \cite{Kitaev}, the DIII superconductor wire in the $\mathbb{Z}_{2}^{(2)}$ topological phase possesses the TRS, and has a Kramers doublet of MZMs at each end and four-fold degenerate ground states~\cite{ZhaoWang2013,ZhaoWang2014,Zhao-Wang-Z2}.
+Moreover, the DIII superconductor wire exhibits an impactful response to an effective magnetic field and long-range spin-correlation at the two ends with the fixed fermionic parity, which can be utilized to realize universal quantum operations of qubits that are topologically protected against random local perturbations \cite{ZhaoWang-MF,DIII-V,DIII-II}.
+However, despite the extensive theoretical efforts, still the 1D TRS-associated $\mathbb{Z}_{2}^{(2)}$ topological phase has not been tested experimentally in electronic systems as it is limited by realistic reasons, e.g. the constraints of materials, the lack of controllability, and the co-existing complicated mechanisms.